kwozniakk/Pose2ID/README.md

 ### Improvements on Person ReID tasks
 ![Image](figs/experiment.png "Experiment Results")

 All the experiments are conducted with the **offcial codes** and **pretrained models**.
-We appreciate their official repositories for their great works:
+We appreciate their official repositories and great works:
 - TransReID
 <a href='https://github.com/damo-cv/TransReID'><img src='https://img.shields.io/badge/Code-Github-blue'></a> <a href='https://arxiv.org/pdf/2102.04378'><img src='https://img.shields.io/badge/Paper-Arxiv-red'></a>
 - CLIP-ReID